atom/teletype/doc/rfcs/002-update-buffer-titles-in-guest.md

 ### Unresolved questions

-At the step of calling the _Text-Buffer_'s helper function to emit a `path-did-change`, should this message be called from the _Buffer-Binding_ or the _Buffer-Proxy_.
+Will the addition of `buffer-file.js` be able to assist in some way the efforts of saving a file locally?